San Diego: where California was born

 Sunset Cliffs.
 Neighborhood in Point Loma area of San Diego, popular for views of the area, caves and surfing on the beach.
 Birch Aquarium at Scripps Institution of Oceanography.
 Located seaside to the north from San Diego, this Aquarium offers interactive exhibits and is hosting marine research facility.
 San Diego Natural History Museum.
 Located in Balboa Park, this large museum is showcasing animals, dinosaurs and earth science exhibits.

-From other attractions we recommend: Black’s Beach, Fleet Science Center, Maritime Museum of San Diego, San Diego Museum of Man and The San Diego Museum of Art.
+From other attractions in San Diego we recommend: Black’s Beach, Fleet Science Center, Maritime Museum of San Diego, San Diego Museum of Man and The San Diego Museum of Art.

 Top things to do in San Diego

-San Diego is large city and to visit all the attractions we’ve listed you will need more than a week, but if you are planning to stay longer and your budget allows it, here are some more recommendations: Sea and Land tour of San Diego, Scavenger Hunt Adventure, visit LEGOLAND, or go for one or two days to nearby Mexico.
+San Diego is large city and to visit all the attractions we’ve listed you will need more than a week, but if you are planning to stay longer and your budget allows it, here are some more recommendations: Scavenger Hunt Adventure, visit several beaches, or go for one or two days to nearby Mexico.

 Festivals and events in San Diego